catseye/toolshelf/doc/Theory_of_Operation.markdown

 extracting them from the archive, running `file` on each one, and setting its executable permission based on whether `file` called it `executable` or not.

+This applies to files that aren't executables, too.
+Links to found shared objects (`.so`'s) are placed in the `$TOOLSHELF/.lib` link farm.
+Links to (specified only, for now) Python modules are placed in the `$TOOLSHELF/.python` link farm.
+And there will be more in the future.

 ### How does it know how to build the executables from the sources? ###

 If the source has a cookie that specifies a `build_command` hint, that